Jan. 6 committee hearing postponed because of Hurricane Ian, sources say - NewsBreak

 A bill to avert a federal government shutdown passed the House on Friday, just hours before the midnight deadline.
 The House voted 230-201 to pass the stopgap legislation, which will keep the government funded through mid-December -- past the midterm elections.
 The bill now heads to President Joe Biden's desk....

-President Biden asks if congresswoman who died in crash last month is at White House conference
+President Biden asks if IN congresswoman who died in crash last month is at White House conference

 WASHINGTON -- President Joe Biden on Wednesday asked if a congresswoman who died last month was present at a White House food insecurity conference.
 At the event, the White House's first hunger conference since 1969, Biden took a moment during his remarks to credit a list of bipartisan elected officials.
 All of the officials he listed were behind a bill establishing Wednesday's conference, and the late Indiana Republican Rep. Jackie Walorski was a co-sponsor.